KhurramPirov/Log-Determinants-Estimator/README.md

 # Log Determinant Estimator
-# The main results are in demo folder/graph builder
+# The main results are in demo/Graph_builder.ipynb